 Depending on your overtime policy, you can positively promote the changes.
-Let employees know that they can now earn extra income for any overtime hours they work.
+Let employees know that they can now earn extra income for any overtime hours worked.

-Explain to your employees that they need to track all the time they work.
-Employees even need to keep track of small amounts of time, such as answering emails at night, or taking a business call during lunch.
+Let your employees know that they need to track all the time they work.
+In addition to regular tasks, your employees should track FLSA hours worked for things like taking a business call during lunch.

 Exempt employees often enjoy more workplace flexibility than nonexempt employees.
 Tell your newly nonexempt employees how their new status affects their flexibility.

-Often, exempt employees can create their work schedule around personal errands and family events.
+Often, exempt employees can create their work schedules around personal obligations.
 Now, employees must make sure they accurately track the time they actually work or don’t work.

 Depending on your overtime policy, some jobs might change when the employee becomes nonexempt.
 You might have to reduce some employees’ tasks to limit the amount of overtime they will work.
 If you change or redistribute some tasks, make sure you tell the affected employees.

 Also, make sure you clearly explain your overtime policy.
 Let employees know if they can work overtime to finish their work.
-If you will let employees work overtime, tell employees if there is a procedure for asking to work extra, or if there is a cap on the amount of overtime allowed.
+If you will let employees work overtime, tell them if there is a procedure for asking to work additional hours, or if there is a cap on the amount of overtime allowed.